MitPandya/ProjectManagementBot/REPORT.md

 **2. Custom date range**

 ![Custom week](https://github.ncsu.edu/dgupta9/ProManBot/blob/REPORT/screenshots/UC3_yes.png)

+---

+### Reflection on the development process and project

+The development phase of ProManBot was distributed across 5 milestones where every phase had their own challenges.
+During the Design process, we encountered the dilemma of choosing either the Repository or Blackboard data centered architecture, and based on various factors such as user interactions and data handling, we selected Repository Architecture.
+In our 3 uses cases we were able to precisely describe the problem, and it aided in task tracking and test planning.
+One of the difficult decisions we made was evaluating the platform to deploy the bot and we selected Slack due to its good community support.
+The bot was developed in **NodeJS** language and this enabled us to learn about event based programming.

+During the development phase, we realised that **botkit** library doesn’t support full conversational flow which allows bot to remember previous interactions.
+To overcome this limitation, we added a ‘quit’ conversation functionality which allows users to move out and restart conversation at any point of the interaction.
+Based on the feedback, we improvised our Bot Interaction’s UX by adding additional components such as ‘Action’ buttons.
+Since buttons are a part of **interactive components** in the Slack platform, which don’t work using RTM, we had to implement a request URL.

+Another challenge was to connect the bot with Trello rest api, which required OAUTH token.
+To overcome this difficulty, we included the library **client.js** provided by Trello and stored the token securely into the database.

+Finally, when we deployed the bot application on the Amazon EC2 instances, we found that bot wasn’t responding due to default security setting on AWS.
+To resolve this issue, we had to add new firewall rules in **Security Groups** allowing connections for certain ports and addresses.

+Overall, it was a great learning experience and helped us tremendously to hone our skills on NodeJS, AWS, Bot design, Configuration Management, Trello Platform, REST API, and Selenium Testing.

 ### Limitations
 1. Since we are using ‘quit’ and ‘abort’ keywords to close the conversation with the Bot, thus we cannot have Trello card or checklist item which have the same name as these keywords.